GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: The Proposed Method

 \subsection{Entity Representation Learning on the Original KG}

-After obtaining the relation representations $\bm R_q$ for $r_q$ from RDG, we obtain query-dependent entity representations by conducting message passing over the original KG structures.
+After obtaining the relation representations $\bm R_q$ from RDG conditioned on $r_q$, we obtain query-dependent entity representations by conducting message passing over the original KG structures.
 This approach enables effective reasoning across both seen and unseen entities and relations.

 For a given query $(e_q, r_q, ?)$, we compute entity representations recursively with Eq.~\eqref{eq:gnn} through the KG $\mathcal G$.
 The initial representations $\bm h^{0}_{e|q}=\bm 1$ if $e=e_q$, and otherwise $\bm 0$.
 At each layer $\ell$, the representation of an entity $e$ is computed as: